 - i.
-Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards and the ACNC and that complies with Compliance Indicator 8.32 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist. - Implementing necessary internal control to enable the preparation of a Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error. - iii.
+Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards, the ACFID Code of Conduct and the ACNC. - ii.
+Preparing the Financial Report in accordance with Section 24(2) of the Charitable Fundraising (NSW) Act 1991 and Regulations (the Act and Regulations). - iii.
+Implementing necessary internal control to enable the preparation of a Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error. - iv.
 Assessing the Group's ability to continue as a going concern.
 This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.